-Iron Related Bacteria in Cooling Towers
+The Risks of Iron Bacteria in Cooling Towers & Closed Loop Systems

 masthead-logo-icon

-Iron related bacteria (IRB) can present itself in many different forms within cooling tower systems.
-Typically, iron bacteria are introduced to the system through the building’s makeup water supply or through airborne contaminants.
-Once they manifest themselves in the piping or cooling tower, they are determined to stay.
-“Iron Bacteria” are capable of withdrawing iron from its aquatic environment and depositing it in the form of Fe(OH)(hydrated ferric hydroxide) or in its extracellular secretions.
-The brown/reddish slime byproduct of the iron bacteria is almost always found on the distribution pans, in the sump and on the ends of the cooling tower.
-If you were to draw your name in the slime layer and come back a few days later, it would be filled in completely by the extracellular secretion.
+“Iron Bacteria” are capable of withdrawing iron from its aquatic environment and depositing it in the form of Fe(OH)3 (hydrated ferric hydroxide) or in its extracellular secretions.
+Iron-reducing bacteria can even be more aggressive than sulfate-reducing bacteria in various environments.
+The brownish-red slime byproduct of iron bacteria is almost always found on the distribution pans, in the sump, and at the ends of the cooling tower.
+If you were to draw your name in the slime layer and come back a few days later, it would be completely filled in by extracellular secretion.

-How Do You Remove Iron Related Bacteria?
+How to Remove Iron Bacteria?

 IRB slime layer peeling away during chemical cleaning process